{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: BENCHMARK

-The dataset for our real-world tasks comprises 50 trajectories collected across 10 rooms in three distinct environments.
-These environments were chosen for their large size, structural features that allow for the creation of long-horizon tasks, and their status as workplaces where robots can be particularly useful for daily activities.
-The first environment is a three-room laboratory, the second is a floor in a university building, and the third spans two adjacent floors connected by stairs within the same building.
-These spaces include kitchens, furnished lobbies, a classroom, and a staircase, offering diverse objects and room layouts to enhance the generalizability of trained models.
+The dataset for our real-world tasks comprises $50$ trajectories collected across $11$ unique rooms in three distinct environments.
+These environments were chosen for their large size, thereby allowing long-horizon tasks, and their status as workplaces where robots can be particularly useful.
+The first is a three-room laboratory, the second is a floor in a university building consisting of five rooms, and the third spans two adjacent floors connected by stairs within the same building, with eight rooms.
+These include kitchens, lobbies, a classroom, and a staircase, offering diverse objects and unique room layouts to challenge model generalizability.

-To handle complex terrain and ensure stability, we selected the Spot~\cite{spot} quadruped mobile manipulator, equipped with an arm for pick-and-place tasks.
-The quadruped’s design enables it to navigate stairs and maintain balance during task execution, making it ideal for the challenging settings of our chosen environments.

-We teleoperated the Spot robot using a tablet equipped with thumbsticks to collect task trajectories based on 50 natural language commands provided by seven participants.
-The commands, distributed as 20, 15, and 15 across the three environments, specified long-horizon room-to-room and floor-to-floor pick-and-place tasks that reflect practical scenarios in workplace settings.
-Task trajectories were collected at 3 Hz to ensure detailed and realistic data.
+To handle these complex terrains, we teleoperated the Spot~\cite{spot} robot using a tablet equipped with thumbsticks to collect task trajectories based on $50$ natural language commands provided by seven participants.
+The commands, distributed as $20$, $15$, and $15$ across the three environments, respectively, specified room-to-room and floor-to-floor tasks.
+The trajectories were collected at $3$ Hz.

-\section{Evaluation}
+\section{EVALUATION}